skip to content

 • Don’t use the console to set up your AWS services.
 They are not easy to use, hard to remember, difficult to document etc etc. Use aws cli, a provisioning framework, terraform or something else that allows you to document and code your infrastructure.

-• Using Cloudfront on top of S3 bucket for web static files minimizes your latency by quite alot.
+• Using Cloudfront on top of S3 bucket for web static files minimizes your latency by quite a lot.
 Totally worth it.
 It can also be used to host your entire webpackified frontend (or in other ways compressed to just static files).

 • Cloudwatch with notifications are cool.
 You can create an alarm for CPU load, disk load ++++++.